 Mamta Saikia is the Chief Executive Officer of Bharti Foundation, the development arm of Bharti Enterprises, one of India’s leading business groups with interests in telecom, agri business, financial services, retail, realty, and communication & media devices.

 Mamta has recently been honoured in the 100 Women Achievers of India, an initiative by the Ministry of Women and Child Development (MWCD), Govt. of India.
 All women achievers were felicitated by the President of India, Shri Pranab Mukherjee on January 22, 2016.
-She has also been awarded the Karmaveer Puraskaar - National Citizen Awards for Social Justice and Action for her contribution to the field of development and corporate social responsibility.
-She has authored a book titled “Money matters…People Too”.
-The book is based on the issue of self-reliance in the Indian NGO sector and was released in Germany in June 2005.
+She has been honored among 2019 Class of Influential Leaders by AACSB International – the world’s largest business education alliance.
+Under her leadership, Bharti Foundation also bagged the ‘Hurun India CSR and Philanthropy Award 2019’ at its very first edition.
+She has also been awarded the Karmaveer Puraskaar – National Citizen Awards for Social Justice and Action for her contribution to the field of development and corporate social responsibility.
+She authored a book titled “Money matters…People Too” which is based on the issue of self-reliance in the Indian NGO sector and was released in Germany in June 2005.

 Job Description Academic Mentor